ElinaFF/PICO/installation.md

 ## Prerequisites
 The first step is ensuring Python, PyPI and an environment manager are installed.
 Usually pip and venv are natively included in Python.
-For Windows, you also need to make sure that Microsoft Visual C++ is correctly installed.
+For Windows, you also need to make sure that Microsoft Visual C++ >= 14.0 is installed, otherwise an error will occur while installing medic-ml.

 ## Linux installation (or WSL)
 {: .titleclass}